 The Guidelines for the custody of AIHW data are a key source of information on the role of data custodians.
 The Guidelines are supported by a range of data-related policies and guidelines identified throughout this Framework.
 The data custodian for each collection is listed in the AIHW Data Catalogue.
-Data custodianship of Multi-sourced Enduring Linked Data Assets (MELDAs) is discussed in section 48.4.8 of this Framework.
+Data custodianship of Enduring Linkages is discussed in section 49.4.8of this Framework.

-An agency that collects or generates data for any purpose, and is accountable and responsible for the governance of that data, can be known as the data custodian for that data.
-The AIHW frequently compiles data from state and territory data suppliers into AIHW data collections, for the purposes of producing national statistics and /or supporting research, however, the jurisdictions retain ownership of these data at all times.
+An agency that collects or generates data for any purpose and is accountable and responsible for the governance of that data, can be known as the data custodian for that data.
+The AIHW frequently compiles data from state and territory data suppliers into AIHW data collections, for the purposes of producing national statistics and /or supporting research, however, the jurisdictions retain rights on these data at all times.
 Researcher access to these data may require approvals from each of the jurisdictional data custodians.